-Although soft skills are becoming increasingly important in today’s workplaces, businesses still have to rely on the hard skills.
+Although soft skills are becoming increasingly important in today’s workplaces, businesses still have to rely on hard skills.
 After all, in-depth technical knowledge is vital for many roles.

 We see organisations spend a significant amount on technical training in the hope of seeing better job performance and business results in return.
 Unfortunately, they are often disappointed when after extensive training, employees still don’t seem to have mastered the new skills.